Key tax factors for efficient cross-border business and investment involving Iceland.

 On other payments

-Gains from the disposal of shares in Icelandic companies are subject to a WHT: 20 percent in the case of individuals and 18 percent in all other cases.
-This also applies to transactions between two non-residents.
+Gains from the disposal of shares in Icelandic companies are subject to WHT at: 22 percent in the case of individuals and 20 percent in all other cases.
+These rates also apply to transactions between two non-residents.

 Branch withholding taxes